thisisxvr/robot-bus-sim/README.md

 ```
 > git clone
 > npm install
-> npm launch
+> npm run-script launch
 ```

 ## Commands
-`PLACE {X,Y,F}`
-`MOVE`
-`LEFT`
-`RIGHT`
-`REPORT`

----

-- PLACE will put the bus in the carpark in position {X,Y} and facing {NORTH, SOUTH, EAST or WEST}.
+- `PLACE {X,Y,F}` will put the bus in the carpark in position {X,Y} and facing {NORTH, SOUTH, EAST or WEST}.
+- `MOVE` will move the bus one unit forward in the direction it is currently facing.
+- `LEFT` and `RIGHT` will rotate the bus 90 degrees in the specified direction without changing the position of the bus.
+- `REPORT` will announce the X, Y and F of the bus.
-- The first valid command to the bus is a PLACE command.
+- The first valid command to the bus must be a PLACE command.
 After that, any sequence of commands may be issued, in any order, including another PLACE command.
 The app discards all commands in the sequence until a valid PLACE command has been executed.
 - The origin (0,0) is the SOUTH-WEST most corner.
-- MOVE will move the bus one unit forward in the direction it is currently facing.
-- LEFT and RIGHT will rotate the bus 90 degrees in the specified direction without changing the position of the bus.
-- REPORT will announce the X, Y and F of the bus.
 - The bus cannot exit the carpark during movements.
 This also includes the initial placement of the bus.

 ### Example